Introduction

 Review - Once you’ve been using a practice for at least a couple of weeks, review its effectiveness and adjust where needed.
 Is it helping the child’s progress as intended?
 Go back to step 2 and gather new evidence to help you make this judgement.
 It often takes time to embed or adjust new practices - that’s fine.
 Over time, some of the phased practices may become part of the way you ‘lay the groundwork’ for all children.
 Other practices might remain useful only when children’s capabilities are in a specific phase of progress.

 'Te Whāriki' notes that “although learning and development generally follows a predictable sequence, for some children progress in some areas may require further assessment, planning, intervention and support”.
-If you have spent a long time reviewing and adjusting practices to support a child’s progress, but the child is not making progress, you should consider seeking additional support.
+If you have spent time reviewing and adjusting practices in collaboration with whānau, and there are concerns the child is not progressing, you should seek additional support.
 Visit https://hepikorua.education.govt.nz/s to find out more.

 Step 4.
 Document and communicate

 In this step you’ll find assessment examples that illustrate ways to use information gathered through the previous 3 steps to enhance your documented assessments and communication.
-Each assessment example describes and tracks a child’s learning progress over time.
+Each assessment example describes and tracks a child’s learning progress over time, and informs ongoing planning.
+This documentation also supports conversations with children and whānau about each child’s learning and progress.

 First - read one or two assessment examples that describe and track a child’s progress over time.
 You will see that each assessment highlights how both Te Whāriki and Kōwhiti Whakapae have informed the teaching and learning that are described.
 They also highlight the kinds of evidence, such as observations or conversations with whānau, that were used to support judgements and planning decisions.